-5 Conclusions
+4 Conclusions

-- 5.1 The Authority has a statutory duty to consider areas which are worthy of designation as Conservation Areas. - 5.2 It is considered that the area identified by the draft boundary map and described in the draft appraisal at Oulton Broad is worthy of Conservation Area designation following a detailed assessment, and that public and stakeholder consultation is required.
+- 4.1 The Authority has a statutory duty to consider areas which are worthy of designation as Conservation Areas, to designate these areas as Conservation areas and to publish up to date appraisals and management plans. - 4.2 It is considered that the area identified by the boundary map including the extension and described in the appraisal and management plan of Oulton Broad is worthy of Conservation Area designation following a detailed assessment, public and stakeholder consultation.
+Therefore, it is recommended that the appraisal and management plan for the Oulton Broad Conservation Area, for that part of the Area within the Broads Authority executive area, is formally adopted by the Broads Authority.